EMAIL: [email protected] PHONE: 1-877-930-8360

 During Covid, because of social distancing requirements, court administrators put into place online final hearing procedures, which saved divorcing spouses from personally attending the dreaded final divorce hearing in court.

 These online final hearing procedures have remained post-Covid, largely because they lighten a judge’s court docket.
-They also remain because judges give great deference to a divorcing couple’s ability to behave like civilized adults and reach their own conclusions about the terms of their divorce (which spares judges’ limited time and brainpower to do that for you).
+They also remain because judges give great deference to a divorcing couple’s ability to behave civilly and reach their own conclusions about the terms of their divorce (which spares judges’ limited time and brainpower to do that for you).

 It Was the Best of Times…